Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Average Cost Optimality Equation and Contraction Properties of Relative Value Iteration

-In the following, we present two different approaches for the average cost optimality problem; one via the span semi-norm approach and the other via a direct contraction approach which relates average cost optimality to discounted cost optimality of an equivalent problem; the former will be utilized in our synchronous Q-learning analysis and the latter in our asynchronous Q-learning analysis.
+In the following, we present two different approaches to establish existence of solutions to the average cost optimality problem.
+One approach is via a direct contraction argument, which relates average cost optimality to discounted cost optimality of an equivalent problem; and another using a Wasserstein contraction argument.
+These approaches will also be used to establish error bounds for the approximation methods presented in the paper.